timeanddate/libtad-jvm/README.md

 Astronomy Service
 --------------------------------------

-Get astronomy information for place on date by textual ID:
+Get astronomy information for a place on a date by textual ID:

          LocationId place = new LocationId("usa/anchorage");
          TADDateTime date = new TADDateTime(2015, 1, 1);
          AstronomyService service = new AstronomyService('accessKey', 'secretKey');
          List<AstronomyLocation> astroInfo = service.getAstronomicalInfo(AstronomyObjectType.Sun, place, date);

-Get astronomy information for place between dates by numeric ID:
+Get astronomy information for a place between two dates by numeric ID:

          LocationId place = new LocationId(187);
          TADDateTime startDate = new TADDateTime(2015, 1, 1);